-Behavioral Support may be provided at the same time as Advanced Supported Employment, Supported Employment or Small Group Employment if the participant needs the service at their place of employment to maintain employment as documented in the service plan.
+Behavioral Support may be provided at the same time as Advanced Supported Employment, Supported Employment or Small Group Employment if the participant needs the service at his or her place of employment to maintain employment as documented in the service plan.

-Behavioral Support may only be authorized as a discrete service for a participant receiving Residential Habilitation, Life Sharing or Supported Living services when Behavioral Support is used to support the participant to access Community Participation Support or to maintain employment when provided at the participant's place of employment.
+Effective January 1, 2018, Behavioral Support may only be authorized as a discrete service for a participant receiving Residential Habilitation, Life Sharing or Supported Living services when Behavioral Support is used to support the participant to access Community Participation Support or to maintain employment when provided at the participant's place of employment.